Aytida1426/DebugDataBanditsWebsite/README.md

 ## Description

 This is a Spring Boot Application Website created by the DebugDataBandits.
+Here, the DebugDataBandits have stored all of their work for this Trimester, including Study Journask, Previous Project Repositories, & various programs.
+The main theme of the website is "Gaming".
+Hence:
-The website's theme is "Gaming", which is why there's a "Gaming Controller Logo" seen on the top left of the website.
-Some of the programs that can be accessed via this site are related to Gaming as well.
-The background image on the website includes a Rainbow Six Siege Bandit, which the "DebugDataBandits" team name originates from.
-Furthermore, the colors used throughout the website, such as black, white, & teal give the website a Gaming vibe.
+- There's a "Gaming Controller Logo" seen on the top left of the website.
+- The background image on the website includes a Rainbow Six Siege Bandit, which the "DebugDataBandits" team name originates from.
+- A lot of the programs that can be accessed via this site are related to "Gaming".
+- The colors used throughout the website, such as black, white, & teal give the website a Gaming vibe.

 ## Features of the Site